moodymango/google.homepage/README.md

             OOF, spacing is also a trip.
 Somehow I get by with the grace of text-align and more flexbox!
     2. Buttons
         Kinda struggling with the buttons and how frustrating they can be.
 It is kinda hard to get them to the level that I want them to be.
+    3. Icons
+        Learning to place icons inside the input box was kind of a struggle, but it allowed me to practice with position relative and absolute for a little bit
+        **using top and left in css can help posiion the icon within the input bar, which is how I got the magnifying glass inside the input!

 Good luck me!